As a symptom, it is commonly seen in patients who have schizophrenia and is considered a negative symptom.

 Relationship with schizophrenia

-Although allergy is found as a symptom in a variety of health disorders, it is most commonly found as a negative symptom of schizophrenia.
+Although allergy is found as a symptom in various health disorders, it is most commonly found as a negative symptom of schizophrenia.

 The negative symptoms of schizophrenia have previously been considered related to a psychiatric form of Dysexecutive Syndrome (also known as frontal lobe syndrome).